deveshyadav/JavaSB/JavaInterviewQs.md

 6. **CI/CD Integration**:
    - Docker integrates well with continuous integration and continuous deployment (CI/CD) tools, streamlining the development workflow.

+#### Use the official OpenJDK base image from the Docker Hub
+FROM openjdk:17-jdk-alpine

+#### Set the working directory inside the container
+WORKDIR /app

+#### Copy the jar file from the host machine to the container's /app directory
+COPY target/demo-application.jar app.jar

+#### Expose the port on which the application will run
+EXPOSE 8080

+#### Run the application, specifying the jar file
+ENTRYPOINT ["java", "-jar", "app.jar"]

 ## Question- SOLID priniciples